CDCgov/prime-reportstream/prime-router/docs/getting-started/getting-started.md

     ```bash
     cd ./prime-router
     # Specify restart if they are already running and you want
-    # them to pick up new bianries
+    # them to pick up new binaries
     # i.e. ./devenv-infrastructure.sh restart
     ./devenv-infrastructure.sh
     ```